Current Projects

 Team members: Dominic Groß (UWisc, dominic.gross@wisc.edu

-Industry Team Members Kwok Cheung (GE), Bo Gong (SRP), Alberto Del Rosso (EPRI), Geoff Love (EPRI), Benjamin Kroposki (NREL), Dongbo Zhao (Eaton), Thibault Prevost (RTE), Rambabu Adapa (EPRI), Philip Hart (GE), Ahmad Tbaileh (ISO-NE)
+Industry Team Members Kwok Cheung (GE), Bo Gong (SRP), Alberto Del Rosso (EPRI), Geoff Love (EPRI), Benjamin Kroposki (NREL), Dongbo Zhao (Eaton), Thibault Prevost (RTE), Rambabu Adapa (EPRI), Philip Hart (GE), Ahmad Tbaileh (ISO-NE), Nathanael Martin-Nelson (MISO)

 Project Period August 1, 2024 to July 31, 2026